RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     :wq

 ## Saving Games
 At this point, you should be able to restart the Pi and play some games.
-You probably won't be able to save though because the default functionality is to put the save file right next to the rom.
+But you may not be able to save your progress at this moment.

 We need to edit retroarch.cfg by commenting out the savestate_directory and savefile_directory lines and put in the desired path.
 I'll be using ~/RetroPie/save